Junior League to Hosted Women’s Summit in January 2022

-Women across Middle Tennessee are invited to attend Junior League of Nashville’s second annual Women’s Summit on Saturday, January 29, 2022.
+Women across Middle Tennessee were invited to attend Junior League of Nashville’s second annual Women’s Summit on Saturday, January 29, 2022.

-The one-day virtual conference, which features an esteemed lineup of empowering speakers, supports the Junior League of Nashville’s mission to create stronger communities by helping women reach their full potential as leaders.
+The one-day virtual conference, featured an esteemed lineup of empowering speakers, supporting the Junior League of Nashville’s mission to create stronger communities by helping women reach their full potential as leaders.

 “Our inaugural Summit in 2021 helped hundreds of women move forward during a challenging year, and we chose the theme of ‘Rise’ for 2022 to equip women to rise and lead with a renewed sense of purpose in the coming year,” said Junior League of Nashville President Jenny Barker.
 “I’m excited for everyone to experience the incredible program our planning committee has curated for this year’s Summit.”

-The summit will be held virtually, allowing guests from across the globe to participate.
-The day kicks off with a morning yoga session and leads into a power-packed day of sessions and breakouts, along with an interactive lunch segment.
-Tickets are priced at $40 per person, and $25 early-bird tickets are available through December 31.
+The summit was held virtually, allowing guests from across the globe to participate.
+The day kicked off with a morning yoga session leading into a power-packed day of sessions and breakouts, along with an interactive lunch segment.

 For the full agenda, list of speakers and tickets, visit jlnwomenssummit.com.